mnapo/lunatic/docs.md

 * num: flatten(R_Vector: v) -> retrieves the first value from v
 * R_Vector: softmax(R_Vector: v) -> retrieves a softmaxed version of v

-## src/tests/
-### and, or
-Tests for perceptron type Units, that compute logical functions based on their inputs.

-### xor
+### token
-Uses a neural network which units have predefined weights and biases to compute XOR logical function
+Gives helper functions for Vocabulary generation

-### vector_operations
+### file
-Shows how R_Vector class works (dot product, vectorial sum, tostring).
+Gives helper functions for file reading

-# Classes (./src/cls)
+# Classes (./src/cls/)
 ### ClassPrototype
-Base class for all the rest.
+Base class for all the rest
 * ClassPrototype: new() -> creates instance
 * any: get(str: member) -> retrieves a member's value
 * ClassPrototype: set(str: member, any: value) -> gives a new value to a member
 * remove() -> destroys the instance

 ### Unit
-Inherits ClassPrototype.
+Inherits ClassPrototype
-It represents a Cell in a NeuralNetwork.
+It represents a Cell in a NeuralNetwork
 * Unit: set(str: member, any: value) -> overriden to check if the member being set is activation_function
 * num: calculate_output(R_Vector input) -> multiplies input with weight, adds bias to the result and finally applies the activation_function to the sum of both
 * num: parent_network_id -> the id of the neural network where it's going to work.